 Following incorporation, the Academic Pharmacy, as currently designed, will meet all Ontario College of Pharmacists accreditation requirements.
-It will serve as a needs-based dispensary and offer a range of professional pharmacy services to faculty, staff, and students at the University of Toronto.
+It will provide health care programs delivered by members of more than one health discipline (pharmacy, medicine, nursing, social work) and embedded within the University of Toronto's interdisciplinary health care education and research eco-system, so as to provide a training venue to educate students in health and other disciplines, conduct medication and health care services research and to support the physical, mental health and overall wellness of U of T's faculty, staff, students and wider community.
 All users of the Academic Pharmacy's services must be members of the University of Toronto community; the clinic's services will not be available to members of the public.